-Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA The EC Conservation of Habitats and Species Regulations European Union Legislation 2010 These regulations transpose the Habitats Directive in England, Wales and to a limited extent Scotland by ensuring that activities are carried out in accordance with the Habitats Directive, which is to protect biodiversity through the conservation of natural habitats and species of wild flora and fauna.
+Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA The EC Conservation of Habitats and Species Regulations European Union Legislation 2010 These regulations transpose the Habitats Directive in England, Wales and to a limited extent Scotland by ensuring that activities are carried out in accordance with the Habitats Directive, which is to protect biodiversity through the conservation of natural habitats and species of wild flora and fauna.
 The Regulations make it an offence (subject to exceptions) to deliberately capture, kill, disturb, or trade in the animals listed in Schedule 2, or pick, collect, cut, uproot, destroy, or trade in the plants listed in Schedule 4.
 However, these actions can be made lawful through the granting of licenses by the appropriate authorities.
 Biodiversity Cultural heritage and the landscape The Neighbourhood Plan should be compliant with all the relevant legislation and regulations.
-The EC Water Framework European Union 2000 Commits all EU member states to achieve good Aims for 'good status' for all ground and surface waters (rivers, lakes, Water The Neighbourhood Plan should be compliant with all the relevant legislation
+The EC Water Framework Directive European Union 2000 Commits all EU member states to achieve good qualitative and quantitative status of all water courses by 2015.
+Aims for 'good status' for all ground and surface waters (rivers, lakes, transitional waters, and coastal waters) in the EU • Water The Neighbourhood Plan should be compliant with all the relevant legislation and regulations.